 Over the years of development for the Donne Project, several key moments stand out.
 A good number of important people happened to be nearby when I was telling folks the kind of project I was interested in developing.
 They expressed their interest, made suggestions about whom I should talk to, or said they could help with something.
 Their comments were timely, or led to other conversations, or turned into partnerships.
 Without their time and talent, the Virtual John Donne Project would not exist.

 “Yes,” Dr Frischer said, “you can do that.”
-But then he said, “And you can hear it too.”
+But then he changed the entire scope and ambition of the Project when he said, “And you can hear it too.”
 And then he spent the rest of our meeting introducing me to the technology of acoustic modeling. especially how acoustic modeling could recreate the acoustic qualities of historic spaces, so that recording of sounds made today could be experienced as though they were being made and experienced in recreations of spaces that had not existed for hundreds of years.
 Without Dr Frischer’s guidance, the Virtual John Donne Project would not exist.

-With this transformed model for the project, my next major contact was David Hill, then a young Assistant Professor of Architecture at NC State University.
-I mentioned my project to a long-time friend in the College of Design, who said that I needed to get in touch with David, because he knew all about these kinds of projects.
+With this transformed model for the project, my next major contact was David Hill, then a young Assistant Professor of Architecture but now Professor and Head of the School of Architecture at NC State University.
+One day early in the history of the Project, I mentioned my idea of using virtual modeling tools to a long-time friend in the College of Design, who said that I needed to get in touch with David, because he knew all about these kinds of projects.
 And indeed, he did.
 David became a partner and co-Principal Investigator and friend and supporter — and contact person for a long list of graduate students in Design whose work you can enjoy as you explore all the components of the Virtual John Donne Project.
 Without David’s commitment, the Virtual John Donne Project would not exist.

 The officers at the National Endowment for the Humanities were always helpful, especially Jason Rhody, who one day, while I was consulting him about why we were having trouble getting funding from the NEH, suggested that I was going about the application process the wrong way, that I should carve out of the larger project a smaller one, a “proof of concept” project, that would require less funding but would demonstrate the power of the technology we wanted to use.
 I immediately thought of what became the Virtual Paul’s Cross Project, which earned us our first NEH grant.
 Without Jason’s help, and the funding from the NEH it led to, the Virtual John Donne Project would not exist.